eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 authenticated Relying Party, will be specified in a technical specification.
 For more information, see [Topic 44](./annexes/annex-2/annex-2-high-level-requirements.md#a2344-topic-44---relying-party-registration-certificates).

+In case the registration certificate was not issued or not provided in the presentation request, the Wallet Unit offers to the User an alternative option to perform verification of the Relying Party information, through an on-line check instead.

+If the User choses to perform such a check, the Wallet Unit retrieves a URL of the Registrar's on-line service from:
++ the Relying Party Access Certificate, or
++ the information contained in the presentation request - in case of requestor being an intermediary (note: this needs an extension of [ISO/IEC 18013-5] and [OpenID4VP]).

+Next, the Wallet Unit makes a verification request via this URL, using the unique ID of the Relying Party (retrieved from the Relaying Party access certificate or from the presentation request in case the requestor is an intermediary).
+The Wallet Unit notifies the User about the outcome of the verification in case the Relying Party requested attributes that it had not registered at Registrar before.
+The Wallet Unit also notifies the User in case the Wallet Unit is not able to retrieve the Relying Party registration information (otherwise the notification is optional).

 ##### 6.6.3.4 Wallet Unit evaluates embedded disclosure policy, if present

 During attestation issuance, an Attestation Provider optionally created an embedded disclosure policy for the attestation, see [Section 6.6.2.7](#6627-provisioning-embedded-disclosure-policies).
-If such a policy is present for the requested attestation, the Wallet Unit evaluates the policy, together with information in the access certificate or the registration certificate presented by the Relying Party, to determine whether the
-Attestation Provider allows this Relying Party to receive the requested attestation.
+If such a policy is present for the requested attestation, the Wallet Unit evaluates the policy, together with information in the access certificate, to determine whether the Attestation Provider allows this Relying Party to receive the requested attestation.
 Note that the Wallet Unit verifies the authenticity of these certificates before using any data contained in them.

 The Wallet Unit presents the outcome of the disclosure policy evaluation to the User in the form of an advice, when requesting User approval.
 For example, "The